clayshek/tf-k8s-ddclient-arm/README.md

 ## Usage

 - Clone the repository
 - Customize the parameters in the terraform.tfvars file as applicable for provisioning.
 Includes DDClient <a href="https://sourceforge.net/p/ddclient/wiki/usage/">config</a> as well as Persistent Volume config.
-See note in terraform.tfvars regarding base64 Secrets encoding differences from native Kubernetes secrets.
+See note in terraform.tfvars regarding base64 Secrets encoding differences from native Kubernetes secrets; also blurb on <a href="https://www.terraform.io/docs/state/sensitive-data.html">Terraform Sensitive Data in State</a>.
 - Run <code>terraform init</code> (required for first run to pull Kubernetes provider).
 - Apply the configuration: